ismasan/ismaelcelis.com/content/posts/2025-04-give-it-time.md

 ### Depth and coupling

 Graphs grow deeper as the domain grows more complex.
-Perhaps product variants have allowed "complements" associated to them (to validate which other products can be added to them. for example toppings and add-ons).
+Perhaps product variants have "allowed complements" associated to them (to validate which other products can be added to them, for example toppings and add-ons).
 Perhaps they have a price.
 Perhaps customers can have discounts that can be applied to their orders.

 <figure class="post-figure">
   <img